orkes-io/docs/docs/getting-started/running-an-inline-function.md

 # Step 4: Running an Inline Function

-So far, we haven't done anything here even if the fraud check fails.
-How can we handle the case where the fraud check returned a fail and we want to skip processing the deposit transaction, but we can add another inline task that can check for the outcome of fraud check and sends a different message to our users via SMS or Email.
+So far, we haven't done anything here, even if the fraud check fails.
+How can we handle the case where the fraud check returned a fail, and we want to skip processing the deposit transaction?
+We can add another inline task that can check for the outcome of a fraud check and sends a different message to our users via SMS or Email.

 <Tabs>